dymmond/esmerald/README.md

 $ pip install esmerald[test]
 ```

-Or you can jump this step if you don't want to use the EsmeraldTestClient.
+Or you can skip this step if you don't want to use the EsmeraldTestClient.

 You can find [more information](https://esmerald.dymmond.com/management/directives) about this directive and how to
 use it.